 An estimated file size appears in the lower-left corner of the dialog box.

-- 5 Click OK. - 6 Locate the folder in which you want to save the file.

-- 7 Type a file name in the File name list box. - 8 Click Save.
+- 4 Click OK. - 5 Locate the folder in which you want to save the file. - 6 Type a file name in the Save As list box. - 7 Click Save.

 Zoom in and out in the preview window